Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 Agents; use **Internal** when using the trained model.
 The **Heuristic** Brain allows you to hand-code the Agent's logic by extending the Decision class.
-Finally, the **Player** Brain lets you map keyboard commands to actions, which can be useful when testing your Agents and environment.
+Finally, the **Player** Brain lets you map keyboard commands to actions, which can be useful when testing your agents and environment.
 If none of these types of Brains do what you need, you can implement your own CoreBrain to create your own type.